What is an FHA Loan? Requirements, How It Works and How to Get One

 • Installing solar panels

-Title 1 funds can also be used to cover some of the extra costs that come with home renovation, like engineering or architectural, title, permit and appraisal fees.
+Title 1 funds can also be used to cover some of the extra costs that come with home renovation, such as engineering or architectural, title, permit and appraisal fees.

 For a single-family home, you’re limited to $25,000 with a secured Title 1 loan.
 The maximum loan term is 20 years.
 The table below shows the loan amounts and terms available for different Title 1 loans: